STCSNN: High energy efficiency spike-train level spiking neural networks with spatio-temporal conversion: Experiments and results

 \subsubsection{Influence of the length of spike trains}

-We chose different lengths of spike trains (2, 4, 6, 8, 12, 16) to study the influence on the accuracy of SLSSNNs.
+We chose different lengths of spike trains (2, 4, 6, 8, 12, 16) to study the influence on the accuracy of STCSNNs.
 The network architecture and datasets are the same as section \ref{Influence of initial threshold voltages}.
 The initial threshold voltages are set as 0.8 and 2 for the static datasets (FashionMnist, Cifar10, Cifar100, and TinyImageNet datasets) and the neuromorphic dataset (TinyImageNet), respectively.
-Fig. \ref{lengthofspike} is the accuracy of SLSSNN with different lengths of spike trains on different datasets.
-When the length of spike trains is less than 4, the SLSSNN cannot work properly.
+Fig. \ref{lengthofspike} is the accuracy of STCSNN with different lengths of spike trains on different datasets.
+When the length of spike trains is less than 4, the STCSNN cannot work properly.
 For a fixed initial threshold voltage, the length of spike trains determines the encoding and decoding precision of STCB.
-So too short spike trains may cause the smaller input information will be lost, which causes SLSSNN accuracy to drop significantly, especially for the deeper network.
-Fig. \ref{lengthofspike} also shows that the accuracy of SLSSNN is not significantly increasing with the increase of the length of the spike train when the length is larger than 8.
+So, too short spike trains may cause the smaller input information to be lost, which causes STCSNN accuracy to drop significantly, especially for the deeper network.
+Fig. \ref{lengthofspike} also shows that the accuracy of STCSNN is not significantly increasing with the increase of the length of the spike train when the length is larger than 8.
 Longer spike trains mean more energy consumption.
-Therefore a suitable initial threshold voltage and length of the spike train can make a better tradeoff between accuracy and energy.
+Therefore, a suitable initial threshold voltage and length of the spike train can make a better tradeoff between accuracy and energy.